Bill Oddie Goes Wild: Lake District in Autumn

 Species seen: red squirrel, mushrooms (razorstrop, Jew's ear, puff ball (also known as the devils snuff box), fly agaric and dead man's fingers), bearded tits, red deer, medicinal leech, white-clawed crayfish, bats (Daubenton's bat, noctule) and whooper swans.

 How does a red squirrel feeder work?
 As we find out in this episode – weight!
-The grey squirrel, being larger and heavier, fall out a special trap door in the feeder ("Should've stayed on the diet shouldn't you!" mocks Oddie).
+The grey squirrel, being larger and heavier, falls out a special trap door in the feeder ("Should've stayed on the diet shouldn't you!" mocks Oddie).
 The red squirrel, being more nimble, can walk straight in and get the food.
-The most memorable scene in this episode has to be Oddie trying to attract medicinal leeches.
+One scene in this episode has to be Oddie trying to attract medicinal leeches.
 Standing in waders at the shore of lake, "clomping around in a bovine manner"!
 Apparently, he was trying to "simulate not stimulate!" a cow.
 Once again, Oddie is given the chance to do a bit of birding, watching whooper swans at WWT Martin Mere:

-I was just on my way home, and I couldn't resist stopping to look!.
+I was just on my way home, and I couldn't resist stopping to look!